zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 title: Web SDK-related Issues
 description:
 platform: Web SDK-related Issues
-updatedAt: Tue Dec 25 2018 18:02:56 GMT+0000 (UTC)
+updatedAt: Tue Dec 25 2018 18:03:00 GMT+0000 (UTC)
 ---
 # Web SDK-related Issues
 ### When I use Google Chrome on Android, why can't I connect with people who use the Safari browser or Native SDK?
 Safari uses the H.264 video codec for video streaming and all calls made with the Safari browser must support this codec.
 Google Chrome for Android v61+ has an issue that prevents devices from streaming H.264 video to other users, causing a black screen on remote Safari browsers.
-For more information, see: https://bugs.chromium.org/p/chromium/issues/detail?id=761336.
+For more information, see https://bugs.chromium.org/p/chromium/issues/detail?id=761336.

 You may encounter another issue on Google Chrome for Android, where you receive only voice, but no image.
 Google Chrome for Android v57 supports the H.264 codec.
 Only Qualcomm (KitKat and later) and Samsung Exynos (Lollipop and later) chipsets support the H.264 video codec.
-For more information, see: https://groups.google.com/forum/#!msg/discuss-webrtc/xXjeKbW_JYI/LIXzVrKWCwAJ.
+See https://groups.google.com/forum/#!msg/discuss-webrtc/xXjeKbW_JYI/LIXzVrKWCwAJ.

 ### In the H.264 mode, when I join a channel using the Firefox browser on macOS and enable the low-stream video, why do I get the high stream?